RUSSIA: "6-year jail sentence for believing in God"

 The judge considered that there were "mitigating circumstances" in the case, Railway District Court's press department said in a statement on its website on 6 February, and therefore decided to impose the minimum prison term.
 (The maximum term under Criminal Code Article 282.2, Part 1, is 10 years.)
 Christensen will not be barred from any jobs or activities or be subject to any restrictions on freedom after his release, the statement added.

-Criminal Code Article 282.2 bans under Part 1 "Organisation of" or under Part 2 "participation in" "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity". (http://www.forum18.org/Archive.php?article_id=2215)
+Criminal Code Article 282.2 punishes under Part 1 "Organisation of" or under Part 2 "participation in" "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity". (http://www.forum18.org/Archive.php?article_id=2215)

-Forum 18 called Oryol Regional Prosecutor's Office on 6 February to ask why it had sought a custodial sentence and in what way Christensen could be considered dangerous.
+Forum 18 called Oryol Regional Prosecutor's Office on 6 February to ask why it had sought a jail sentence and in what way Christensen could be considered dangerous.
 Officials refused to put Forum 18 through to Ivan Fomin in the Investigation Department, who had led the prosecution in court.
 "All communications must go through the press service," officials told Forum 18.

 The head of the Prosecutor's Office press service, Tatyana Tsukanova, insisted that the court had taken the decision on Christensen and that "The decision was in accordance with the law".
 She said she would respond to Forum 18's written questions, sent in the afternoon of 6 February, once "the leadership" had agreed a response.